quickreflex/ransomware-samba-ban/README.md

 ## How it works

 Basically, what it does is enable full audit in Samba server and monitor the logs for known ransomware extensions and file names.
-When it detect a ransomware activity, it bans the client IP.
+When detect a ransomware activity, it bans the client IP.